Privacy

 • Device IDs are randomly generated, not linked to your identity.

-• Device IDs are rotated (automatically replaced) every 6 months, so past data can’t be traced back to you.
+• Device IDs are rotated (automatically replaced) every 6 months, so past data can’t be traced

 You do have the right to opt out of Barb measurement at any time.
 You can do this by pressing the 🟡Yellow Button on your TV remote.